sogeuni/contents/abs/commands/internal-commands-and-builtins.md

 }
 ```

 If the _sourced_ file is itself an executable script, then it will run, then return control to the script that called it.
-A _sourced_ executable script may use a [[complexfunct#^RETURNREF|return]] for this purpose.
+A _sourced_ executable script may use a [[complex-functions-and-function-complexities#^RETURNREF|return]] for this purpose.

 Arguments may be (optionally) passed to the _sourced_ file as [[othertypesv#^POSPARAMREF1|positional parameters]].